citysciencelab/udh-dashboard-framework/README.md

 Vue Dashboard uses the MasterportalAPI fork from [CityScienceLab](https://bitbucket.org/dasc3290/masterportalapi-csl.git).
 A full documentation of all MasterportalAPI features and their interaction with the vue dashboard can be found there.

+### Charting

+Since the LGV uses chartJS as well as D3, you can find implementations of both libraries in the components/charts folder.
+For simple diagrams chartJ should provide sufficient functionality.
+If however a special diagram-type or customization is necessary, D3 should be the library of choice.
+Currently all chartJS components are functional.
+Of the D3 components only the TreeMapChartD3 is working.
+The rest of the examples are included but not ready to use.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).